1908 Kennedy must have been a hard act to follow.

 Now maybe you’re still thinking, anything from as long ago as the beginning of the last century can’t possibly work today.
 Then think again.

+Time-out: Maybe your business operates in exactly the same way as your competitors.
+How do you gain an edge?
 Take time to write down exactly what you do.
 Cover your whole process from “cradle-to-grave”.
-For sure, you will come up with some of your own “pre-emptive” strikes.
+For sure, you will come up with some of your own “pre-emptive” strikes. |

 Do what all the top marketers do.
 Read, and re-read, Claude Hopkins’ “Scientific Advertising.”